Robotics & AI Physics: Robo-Newton // Illustration / Design / Scifi

 I wanted to visualize some of the magic effects, described in the book, like the depletive extraction of colors as an agent of animation of dead things together with life force in the form of breath.

-Mistborn - The Final Empire - Opening Scene // Fantasy / Environment / Mood
+Mistborn - The Final Empire - Opening Scene // Fantasy / Environment / Mood / Storytelling

-Inspired by the great fantasy novels of the “Mistborn” series by Brandon Sanderson, I wanted to give it a shot and visualise a bit of this fascinating world and chose the first scene of the first book “The Final Empire”.
+Inspired by the great fantasy novels of the “Mistborn” series by Brandon Sanderson, I wanted to give it a shot and visualize a bit of this fascinating world and chose the first scene of the first book “The Final Empire”.

 If you have time, try these awesome books (or almost anything written by Sanderson), for the author brings some fresh wind into a genre, which is overloaded with rather uninspired stories in boilerplate fantasy worlds.
 Especially his extremely well thought through magic systems and world structure give the fantastic an almost palpable level of immersion, so really great stuff.

-Shroud - Arrival // Historical Middle Ages / Europe / Northern Italy / Black Death / Environment
+The Shroud - Arrival // Historical Middle Ages / Europe / Northern Italy / Black Death / Environment

 Concept for a historical scene set in the middle ages during the time of the plague in northern Italy.
 A traveling physician arrives at sunrise in a small market town near a nobleman’s castle, which is severely haunted by the terrible disease.